moddi3/mattermost-plugin-redmine-link/CONTRIBUTING.md

 1. **Create an issue**: Create an issue on the GitHub repository to report any bugs or issues you encounter.
 2. **Provide details**: Provide as much detail as possible about the issue, including any error messages or steps to reproduce the issue.

+## Code of Conduct

+By participating in this project, you agree to abide by the [CODE OF CONDUCT](CODE_OF_CONDUCT.md).
+Please be respectful and considerate of others when interacting with the community.

 ## License

 This plugin is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.